vimaec/g3d/README.md

 G3D is a simple, efficient, generic binary format for storing and transmitting 3D meshes inspired by Assimp, FBX, OBJ, and 3DS.

+To see the official specification take a look at the [g3d.h](https://github.com/ara3d/g3d/blob/master/g3d.h) header file.

 ## Overview

 G3D was designed to be: